cr1tbit/antController-fw/README.md

 Antenna output configuration is stored in buttons.conf file.
 It has `.toml` syntax, but esp spiffs editor cannot view `.toml` files, so it has to be named `buttons.conf`

+Buttons are split between groups, only one button per group can be active, group can also be set to `OFF`

+### Loading configuration

+The default config sits in /data directory.
+After editing or on first programming, the filesystem partition must be flashed, using `Project tasks -> Platform -> Upload Filesystem Image` that can be found in platformio extension sidebar

+### Editing presets via WebServer

+The config can be edited by navigating to `<IP_ADDR>/edit`, for now user/pass is `test`/`test`.
+The board always loads `button.conf` file on boot, if it's not present, the config will fail.

+Be careful, this functionality is provided by `ESPAsyncWebServer` and tends to be buggy sometimes.

+### Config file description

 There are 2 kinds of objects there:

 ``` toml